Our 2013 Board of Directors

 Over the years Mr. Pathipati has served on the boards of several companies and non-profit organizations.
 He currently serves as a director on the boards of the Sacramento Area Commerce & Trade Organization and Drexel University’s Center for Graduate Studies.
 He also serves on the Regional Community Board for Wells Fargo Bank.
 As a member of Sutter Health Sacramento Sierra Region Board of Directors, Mr. Pathipati joined the Finance & Planning Committee.

 Mr. Pathipati is passionate about his family, friends and community.
-He and his wife, Sridevi, have been married for 26 years.
-They have two college-age sons who attend The Wharton School, University of Pennsylvania in Philadelphia, and Harvard University in Massachusetts.
+He and his wife have two sons.

 Helen M. Thomson | back to top